Sanglorian/orcus/Orcus Advanced Options - current.md

 **Cost to Learn:** 360 gp
 **Completion Time:** 1 week
-**Components:** 720 gp
+**Components:** Bribes, development applications and construction costs (720 gp)
 **Duration:** Instantaneous

 You establish a safe house—a secure space in which to hide your secrets from the outside world.
 This safe house is roughly the size of a 10-foot cube.
-It's in a location you have access to, and it can be part of a larger building or structure, like a hidden room or an underground cave.
+It’s in a location you have access to, and it can be part of a larger building or structure, like a hidden room or an underground cave.
 The safe house protects objects and people inside it from magical detection.
 Setting up or moving your safe house takes a week of downtime.
 The size of the safe house expands by one 10-foot cube each time you use this craft.

 # Extended Challenges